Eyewitness Inaccuracy in Research

 September 12, 2017

-Eyewitness identification is often used in courtroom trials, and, of course, in mystery shopping.
+Eyewitness identification is often used in courtroom trials and in sports.
 However, eyewitness testimonies are not as accurate as many people believe them to be.
 More often than not, they are loaded with inaccuracies based on several different factors.
 However, before we go into the factors that make eyewitness testimonies inaccurate, let’s talk about how human memory works.

 The total, and often uncritical acceptance of eyewitness accounts, stems from a popular misconception of how the human memory actually works.
 The majority of people believe that memory works in the same way a video does.
 When you want to rewind and replay a video, you get the exact same video every single time.
 However, the art of remembering is not even remotely close to the same way memory works.
 When you remember something, you remember it in fragments or bits and pieces, which ultimately leaves you susceptible to the implementation of false memories.